-Where the accused is a staff or faculty member, the applicable procedures are outlined in Interim Policy 206, Prohibited Discrimination, Harassment, Retaliation, and Sexual Misconduct.
-University Policy 6.4 and WCMC Interim Policy 206 prohibits staff and faculty from engaging in prohibited discrimination and harassment, including sexual violence, and retaliation.
+Where the accused is a staff or faculty member, the applicable procedures are outlined in Policy 206, Prohibited Discrimination, Harassment, Retaliation, and Sexual Misconduct.
+University Policy 6.4 also prohibits staff and faculty from engaging in prohibited discrimination and harassment, including sexual violence, and retaliation.